IBM/kube-safe-scheduler/README.md

 ## Architecture for expanding on the scheduler extender

 We provide a solution for allowing the expansion of the scheduler extender to incorporate additional predicates and priority functions, as in the example above.
-We call a collection of predicates and priority functions which tackle a particular objective as an **Agent**.
+We refer to a collection of predicates and priority functions which tackle a particular objective as an **Agent**.
 In particular, we include in this project the following agents:

 - [Safe balancing and overloading agent](safe/README.md)
 - [Node-congestion aware agent](congestion/README.md)